Gum Bacteria isn’t Just About Dental Health

-The bacteria that causes gingivitis (gum disease) is called Porphyromonas gingivalis, and is highly mobile throughout the body.
-People without any notably gum disease can carry the bacteria – it is found in low levels in about one-quarter of the population regardless.
+The bacteria that cause gingivitis (gum disease) is called Porphyromonas gingivalis and is highly mobile throughout the body.
+People without any notably gum disease can carry the bacteria – it is found in low levels in about one-quarter of the population, so it’s relatively common.

-But this bacteria can move easily – common dental procedures appear to shake it loose, and given the right conditions, it may move into the liver and coronary arteries.
-In fact, another study found that had colonized 100 percent of patients with cardiovascular disease.
-It can also migrate to the brain, raising the risk of Alzheimer’s disease – and propel the condition to progress even faster.
+But Porphyromonas gingivalis travels through the body easily.
+Common dental procedures appear to shake it loose, and given the right conditions, it may move into the liver and coronary arteries.
+In fact, another study found that it had colonized 100 percent of patients with cardiovascular disease.
+Porphyromonas gingivalis can also migrate to the brain, raising the risk of Alzheimer’s disease and even fuel the condition to progress even faster.

 While these facts can sound daunting, they illustrate the connections throughout the body for overall health – no one system is truly separate from the other.
 Proper dental care is about much more than keeping an attractive smile – it’s about keeping something to smile about.

 Dominy SS, Lynch C, Ermini F, et al. Porphyromonas gingivalis in Alzheimer’s disease brains: Evidence for disease causation and treatment with small-molecule inhibitors.
 Sci Adv.
 2019;5(1):eaau3333.